susimsek/GraphqlMicroserviceFullstack/README.md

 npm run sonar
 ```

+Once the analysis completes, it will be available on the Sonar dashboard, which by default is available on http://localhost:9000.

 ## Caching

-Redis is an Open Source, in-memory data struture store that can be used as a performant caching solution
-Depending on your configuration, you can choose to use Redis as a single server node or as a distributed cache
+Redis is an Open Source, in-memory data structure store that can be used as a performant caching solution Depending on your configuration, you can choose to use Redis as a single server node or as a distributed cache

 Default cache expire time is 1 hour but you can change it via vault by changing the following environment variable

 ```sh
 CACHE_EXPIRATION=3600s
 ```

-Once the analysis completes, it will be available on the Sonar dashboard, which by default is available on http://localhost:9000.

 # Docker